rockstor/rockstor-doc/docker-based-rock-ons/zoneminder.rst

    exit

-Note that after the first command you will be required to enter the root user's password, setup during the initial install of Rockstor.
+Note that after the first command you will be required to enter the root user's password which was setup during the initial install of Rockstor.

 Also note that the backslash in the middle of your chosen timezone will have to be *escaped* by adding a \\ character as in the example.
 Also note that this